QuentinAmbard/dse-k8-tutorial/95-node-affinity.md

 # Node Anti affinity

-Only 1 DSE instance must run on a K8 node.
+Because we are using a NodePort, we can only have 1 DSE instance running on a k8s host.

+This is done using a `podAntiAffinity` rule:

 ```bash